-- When using external triggers, the line rate is determined by the trigger period. - The exposure is performed with an exposure time calculated from 1 / (line rate). - See "ExposureMode = Off" for detailed timings.
+- When using external triggers, the line rate is determined by the trigger period. - The exposure is performed with an exposure time calculated from 1 / (line rate).

 Item Setting

 Trigger Mode On

 Trigger Selector Line Start

 Trigger Source Any

 Trigger Activation RisingEdge (rising edge of input signal) or FallingEdge (falling edge of input signal)

 Exposure Mode Off